Force-Placed Auto Insurance: What It Is, Costs & How to Avoid It

 How long does it take for force-placed insurance to be removed?

-Once you submit valid proof of compliant insurance to your lender, the force-placed policy should be canceled relatively quickly — lenders are generally expected to act within 15 days of receiving valid documentation.
+Once you submit valid proof of compliant insurance to your lender, the force-placed policy should be canceled within 15 days.
+Cancellation is retroactive to the start date of your compliant policy, meaning you won't be charged for the overlapping period.
 Follow up persistently, keep copies of everything you submit, and confirm in writing that the policy has been removed and any applicable charges have been reversed or refunded.

 Can I get a refund for force-placed insurance premiums I already paid?

 Yes, in many cases.
-If you can demonstrate that you had valid, compliant insurance during a period when force-placed insurance charges were applied to your loan, you have the right to request a refund for those overlapping charges.
+If you can demonstrate that you had valid, compliant insurance during a period when force-placed insurance charges were applied to your loan, you are entitled to a full refund of those overlapping premiums and any related fees.
 Provide your lender with documentation showing your coverage dates, and formally request reimbursement in writing.
-If the lender refuses, escalate to your state insurance commissioner or the CFPB — the 2024 enforcement action against Fifth Third Bank is a clear example of regulators holding lenders accountable.
+If the lender refuses, escalate to your state insurance commissioner or the CFPB — the 2024 enforcement action against Fifth Third Bank is a clear example of regulators holding lenders accountable for improper CPI charges.

 Does force-placed insurance affect my credit score?

 Force-placed insurance itself doesn't directly impact your credit score, but the consequences of it can.
 If the added premiums cause your monthly loan payment to increase and you can't keep up, missed payments will be reported to credit bureaus and can significantly damage your credit.
-Additionally, if force-placed charges lead to loan default, repossession will have a major negative impact on your credit history.
-The best protection is to address it quickly and maintain compliant coverage at all times.
+With subprime auto loan delinquency rates approaching 6.9% in early 2026, the risk of a payment spiral from surprise CPI charges is very real — particularly for borrowers already stretched thin.
+The best protection is to address the issue quickly, maintain compliant coverage, and review your financed vs. owned car insurance options to ensure your policy keeps pace with your lender's requirements.

 Compare Car Insurance Rates in Ohio